 The last human death due to wildlife-transmitted silvatic rabies was recorded in Carinthia in 1979 after a fox bite.
 An imported rabies death in Austria was last documented in 2004: a man died after being bitten by a rabid dog in Morocco.
-Austria was declared free of terrestrial rabies (= rabies in animals that live on the ground and do not fly) in 2008.
+Austria was declared free of terrestrial rabies (= rabies in terrestrial animals) in 2008.
 The last time a fox was diagnosed with rabies was in 2004 and 2006.
-However, further investigations revealed that it was a vaccine virus that had been picked up by young animals.
+However, further investigations revealed that the virus was a vaccine virus that had been ingested by young animals.
 Prior to this, an animal rabies outbreak occurred in Carinthia in 2002 due to an immigration of foxes from Slovenia.
 The circulation of rabies virus in the Austrian dog population has been extinct since 1950.

 Rabies surveillance in Austria

 The current Austrian surveillance program is based on an EFSA study that recommends passive rabies surveillance - especially in rabies-free countries.
-Since 2013, only so-called "indicator animals" - i.e. foxes, badgers, raccoon dogs and raccoons found dead or killed in road traffic, as well as all wild animals suspected of being rabid (confirmation by the official veterinarian required) - have been tested for rabies.
-In Austria, oral vaccination of the fox population - which, unlike the active vaccine used in human medicine, uses live vaccine rather than inactivated vaccine - was discontinued as early as 2012.
+Since 2013, only the so-called "indicator animals" - i.e. foxes, badgers, raccoon dogs and raccoons found dead or killed in road traffic, as well as all animals suspected of being rabid (confirmation by the official veterinarian required) - have been tested for rabies.
+In Austria, oral vaccination of the fox population - in which, in contrast to the active vaccine used in human medicine, a live vaccine rather than an inactivated vaccine is used - was already discontinued in 2012.

 Terrestrial rabies was detected in Austria's neighboring countries in 2022 in Hungary (4 cases) and Slovakia (2 cases).
 These cases all occurred near the border with Ukraine and were probably introduced by rabid animals from Ukraine.
-In Ukraine, terrestrial rabies is endemic.
+In Ukraine, terrestrial rabies occurs endemically.

 Rabies viruses belong to the family Rhabdoviridae, genus Lyssavirus.
-A total of 11 different rabies virus strains (genotypes) are currently distinguished.
-4 additional isolates are in the stage of verification whether they are genotypes.
+A total of 17 different rabies virus species are currently distinguished.
+Another isolate is in the stage of verification whether it is a distinct virus species.